 In summary, Grissinger said they have lots more people getting to the site, adding more things to their cart and buying more things.
 As for headless, “The next phase is about scale, can we do this in all 28 markets?”

-To learn more about headless, visit our website and make sure you download your complimentary copy of our brand new Headless Commerce Playbook for Business Leaders.
-If you’d like to speak to someone on our team about headless commerce, contact us here or send an eMail request to email@example.com.
+Visit our website to learn more about headless and make sure you download your complimentary copy of our brand new Headless Commerce Playbook for Business Leaders.
+If you’d like to speak to someone on our team about headless commerce, contact us here or send an email request to firstname.lastname@example.org.

 Enjoy these highlights from Headless Summit NYC!